stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 * It is recommended to configure ODP.NET for machine-wide level
 ![powerbi-install05]({{site.baseurl}}/img/post/powerbi-install05.PNG)

 * It is O.K. to leave the **DB Connection Configuration** fields empty, because we are going to use the LDAP configurations.
-You can also fill them with the corresponding information from the section **LDAP Connection in SQL Developer** as shown in the picture below.
+You can also fill them out with the corresponding information from the section **LDAP Connection in SQL Developer** as shown in the picture below.
 ![powerbi-install06]({{site.baseurl}}/img/post/powerbi-install06.PNG)

 * If you get error for pre-requisite check on certain items, uncheck the boxes for it and proceed.